Ziusz/rickandmorty-api/README.md

 ## Usage

 Open the browser and go to `http://localhost:8000` to see the application frontend.<br>
-In terminal you can use `php artisan characters:load {$page}` to load characters from the API.
+In terminal you can use `php artisan characters:load {$page}` to load characters from the API, for example `php artisan characters:load 10` to load 10th page of the API.

 ## License